voedger/voedger-docs/motivation/motivation.md

 This is a common requirement for POS systems as it provides a natural audit trail.
 While highly beneficial for applications across various domains, it adds extra complexity to the project this is why it is not widely used.

-### Zero Downtime Updates
+### Zero Downtime Deployment

-- It shall be possible to update applicaton without downtime.
+- It shall be possible to deploy a new version of an application without downtime.

 ---